-As shown, the monthly (short-term) availability of the Galileo UTC dissemination service achieved 100% during all three months of the reporting period.
+As shown (ref.: Figure 12), the monthly (short-term) availability of the Galileo UTC dissemination service achieved 100% of the time during all three months of the reporting period.
 The MPL target of 95% prescribed by the [OS-SDD] is therefore fulfilled with the maximum margin.

-Regarding the commitment concerning the availability of UTC time determination service with the assigned accuracy threshold of 31 ns, results for the observation period are given in Figure 13, with a required percentage of success increased to 95%.
-The target for availability is also met, with an availability of 100% during the entire quarter.
+Regarding the commitment concerning the availability of UTC time determination service with the assigned accuracy threshold of 31 ns, results for the observation period (ref.: Figure 13) depict an availability of 100% during the entire quarter, against a MPL target of 95% , which is then also fully met.